Hackerjedi666/CybersecNotes/oscp/README.md

 These are some tips on active directory during pentesting:

-* if you see 88 which is kerbers port and you can straight up tell that it is DOMAIN CONTROLLER.
+* if you see 88 which is kerberos port and you can straight up tell that it is DOMAIN CONTROLLER.
 * Start with smb enumeration because its quick.
 * 5985 port is winrm.
 Think of it like ssh but in powershell, no need to focus in it either personally just used for authentication if you find the credentials.
 * In AD finding usernames is just as good as finding passwords because they can be used for AS-REP roasting.